monsoonmaelstrom/book2/book2.md

 “One twenty-ninety.
 Last roll.”
 I have no intention of letting him win.
 All I need is one die.
 No limitations.
 I grin.
 I got this.

 He scoops up the dice, cups them in his hand and gives them a quick shake before releasing them.
 I see the emotions flicker across his face.
 He thinks the game has ended in a tie as the dice hit the table.
-Then it’s replaced by bewilderment as he only counts four sixes.
+Then it’s replaced by bewilderment, as he only counts four sixes.
 Only four dice.
 Then it’s incredulity, as he looks from the table to me, and I hold up four fingers.

 “You… vaporized one of the dice?” he asks.